dblock/slack-gamebot2/README.md

 ## API

 Slack-gamebot implements a Hypermedia API.
 Navigate to the application root to browse through available objects and methods.
-PlayPlay.io's Gamebot is [here](http://www.playplay.io/api), you can see [dblock's current ping-pong elo here](http://www.playplay.io/api/users/5543f64d6237640003000000).
+PlayPlay.io's Gamebot is [here](https://gamebot2.playplay.io/api).

-A team captain must opt-in serving data via the API with `set api on`.
-The data served by the API includes team's Slack IDs, usernames and game stats.
+A team captain must opt-in to serve data via the API with `set api on`.
+The data served by the API includes the team's Slack IDs, usernames and game stats.

 ![](screenshots/api.png)